 'I can say with absolute certainty that you have to add it to your 2018 book list' The Pool

 When it comes to the trials and triumphs of becoming a grown up, journalist and former Sunday Times dating columnist Dolly Alderton has seen and tried it all.
 In her memoir, she vividly recounts falling in love, wrestling with self-sabotage, finding a job, throwing a socially disastrous Rod-Stewart themed house party, getting drunk, getting dumped, realising that Ivan from the corner shop is the only man you've ever been able to rely on, and finding that that your mates are always there at the end of every messy night out.
 It's a book about bad dates, good friends and - above all else - about recognising that you and you alone are enough.

 Glittering with wit and insight, heart and humour, Dolly Alderton's powerful début weaves together personal stories, satirical observations, a series of lists, recipes, and other vignettes that will strike a chord of recognition with women of every age - while making you laugh until you fall over.
-Everything I know About Love is about the struggles of early adulthood in all its grubby, hopeful uncertainty.

 'It's so full of life and laughs - I gobbled up this book.
 Alderton has built something beautiful and true out of many fragments of daftness' Amy Liptrot